 You came from it, like a leaf falling from a tree.

-You are no stranger to the forest, absorb it.
+And you are no stranger to the forest, absorb it.

 “Linda has published fifteen books.
 She blogs about the publishing world, posts useful tips on the challenges a writer faces, including marketing and promoting your work, how to build your online platform, how to get reviews and how to self-publish.”